Battered gold and silver markets face a test of their bull market prospects.

 It can also be an opportunity.
 When exaggerated downside moves are engineered in the paper market, such that spot prices diverge from physical fundamentals, the artificial discount makes it attractive for buyers to accumulate more ounces.

 Of course, the single biggest market manipulator of all is the Federal Reserve.

 Fed officials need not intervene directly in most cases.
 Often they don’t even have to make a single policy move to effectuate market outcomes.
 Their words alone can move markets.

 That’s exactly what happened last week.
 Fed Chairman Jerome Powell along with some of his central planning colleagues sounded off on inflation and the likelihood of monetary tightening.

-The Fed has moved from “not even thinking about thinking about” tapering and rate hikes to now talking about talking about implementing such policy measures by 2023.
+The Fed has moved from “not even thinking about thinking about” tapering and rate hikes to now talking about implementing such policy measures by 2023.

 Equity and precious metals markets reacted to this vague talk as if it represents a hawkish shift in monetary policy.

 The reality is that the Fed is way behind the curve when it comes to taming inflation.
 Even if the FOMC did pull off a couple of rate hikes in 2023, those baby steps would only represent a slightly less dovish, slightly less accommodative stance – not an outright shift to tight monetary policy.

 The Fed hasn’t yet acted at all in response to the recent inflation surge showing the Consumer Price Index exceeding 4% (and other, alternative measures showing inflation running even higher).